victorsndvg/FEconv/README.md

  - the program _make_ (for Windows it can be found as _mingw32-make_ in the MinGW distribution) and
  - a Fortran 2003 compiler; at the present time, only the GNU Fortran compiler, _gfortran_, and the Intel Fortran compiler, _ifort_, are supported in FEconv.

-After install the prerequisites, go to https://github.com/victorsndvg/FEconv, download the ZIP file and unzip it in the installation folder; open a terminal in Linux or OS X, or a Command Window in Windows, go to the installation folder and type:
+After install the prerequisites, go to https://github.com/victorsndvg/FEconv, download the ZIP file and unzip it in the installation folder; open a terminal in Linux or Mac OS X, or a Command Window in Windows, go to the installation folder and type:
 ```shell
   make -f Makefile.<compiler>.<os>
 ```
-where _\<compiler\>_  can be _gfortran_ or _ifort_ and _\<os\>_ can be _linux_ or _windows_.
-For OS X, some Makefiles are provided, indicating for which version they were tested.
-If none of them works for you, maybe _linux_ could be a valid choice.
+where _\<compiler\>_  can be _gfortran_ or _ifort_ and _\<os\>_ can be _linux_, _windows_ or _osx_.
+For Mac OS X, some Makefiles are provided, indicating for which version they were tested.
 Be aware that in Windows, MinGW distribution uses _mingw32-make_ instead of _make_.

 ## As a library

 Prebuilt libraries and header files are located in folders _lib/_  and _include/_.

 If you want to build the libraries by your own, you must install the prerequisites previously mentioned.
-Open a terminal in Linux or Mac OS X, or a Command Window in Windows, go to the installation folder and type:
+Open a terminal in Linux or Mac Mac OS X, or a Command Window in Windows, go to the installation folder and type:
 ```shell
   make -f Makefile.makelib.<compiler>.<os>
 ```
-where _\<compiler\>_ can be _gfortran_ or _ifort_ and _\<os\>_ can be _linux_ or _windows_.
-For OS X, some Makefiles are provided, indicating for which version they were tested.
-If none of them works for you, maybe _linux_ could be a valid choice.
+where _\<compiler\>_ can be _gfortran_ or _ifort_ and _\<os\>_ can be _linux_, _windows_ or _osx_.
+For Mac OS X, some Makefiles are provided, indicating for which version they were tested.
 Be aware that in Windows, MinGW distribution uses _mingw32-make_ instead of _make_.

 # 3. Usage